-One of the most common distress calls I receive at my office is from cat parents upset about their cat’s destructive claws and how to stop cat scratching.
-While we humans may feel like our cats must secretly hate us (why else would they ruin our brand-new designer sofa?), they’re really just following their natural instincts when they do a little redecorating with their claws.
+One of the most common distress calls I receive is from cat parents upset about their cat’s destructive claws and how to stop cat scratching.
+While we humans may feel like our cats must secretly hate us (why else would they ruin our brand-new designer sofa?!), they’re really just following their natural instincts when they do a little redecorating with their claws.
 Here’s how to stop cat scratching that’s destructive and teach cats appropriate scratching behaviors instead.

 Before we discuss how to stop cat scratching, let’s discuss why cats scratch in the first place.
 Scratching is a necessary part of every cat’s life.
-Using those claws helps your cat strengthen the muscles in his paws; at the same time, it hastens the shedding of the outer layers of the nails to keep them clean and new.
+Using those claws helps your cat strengthen the muscles in his paws and, at the same time, it hastens the shedding of the outer layers of the nails to keep them clean and new.
 It’s the feline version of going to the nail salon.

 If you do find your cat clawing the no-no places, clap your hands or throw a soft toy for him to chase so he’s distracted.
-Because your cat must scratch somewhere, have appropriate scratching alternatives available, so you can guide him to those “good” scratching places and away from the no-no spots.
+Because your cat must scratch somewhere, have appropriate scratching alternatives available to guide him to those “good” scratching places and away from the no-no spots (see below).

-Trimming the nails regularly renders them relatively harmless.
+Trimming your cat’s nails regularly renders them relatively harmless.
 You can take your cat to a groomer or learn to do it yourself at home.
 If you’ve never trimmed a cat’s nails before, ask your veterinarian to show you exactly where to cut.

 You can also put nail caps over your cat’s front claws to make them harmless to the objects in your home.
 You can put them on your cat at home or have your veterinarian or groomer do it for you.
 Nail caps last about six weeks and come in many fun colors, too.